 The National Authority (NA) of the Programme is the Prime Minister’s Office in Hungary.
 The NA in cooperation with the Managing Authority is performing relevant activities in Hungary in order to ensure the effective and efficient implementation of the programme.
 The NA establishes the national requirements and conditions for the Programme implementation and ensures they are in line with Programme’s provisions and principles.

 The Monitoring Committee (MC) – consisting of representatives of each participating country – supervises the implementation of the Programme and selects projects to be financed.
 Its overall task is to ensure the quality and effectiveness of programme implementation assisted by the Joint Secretariat.
-The list of MC members can be downloaded here.
+The list of MC members can be downloaded from here.
+The list of MC decisions can be downloaded from here.

 The Audit Authority (AA) ensures that audits are carried out on the management and control systems, on an appropriate sample of operations and on the annual accounts.
 The AA will be assisted by a Group of Auditors (GoA) comprising of representatives from responsible bodies of each Partner State.
 The designated Audit Authority of the Programme is the Romanian Court of Accounts.